epfromer/x2-server-sqlserver/packages/sqlserver/README.md

 # x2-server-sqlserver

-REST/CRUD interface on email in SQL Server for X2 client.
+GraphQL interface on email in SQL Server for X2 client.

 To run SQL Server in a Docker container, use: